Related

 She said: “The Kamula have been cannibals for generations.
 Apparently women’s breasts were one of the most tender parts, and if the men were in a hurry after a raid on another village, they would just lop off the breasts and take them back to the village.”

 She said the Kamula would eat “anything that moved” including rats, snakes, bats and slugs.
-On a trip to a neighbouring village, Mrs Routamaa was offered a whole chicken, complete with feathers and beak.
+On a trip to a neighbouring village, Mrs Rhodes was offered a whole chicken, complete with feathers and beak.

 She said: “The women had been finding bush-fowl eggs as we had walked, which are four times the size of a hen’s egg.